 Swiss Market Ends On Firm Note Again

-Among the stocks in the Swiss Mid Price Index, Zur Rose soared nearly 10%, while PSP Swiss Property, Helvetia, Swiss Prime Site, Baloise Holding and Clariant gained 1.3 to 2%.
+Among the stocks in the Swiss Mid Price Index, Adecco surged up nearly 4%.
+Sonova, Flughafen Zurich, Cembra Money Bank, Swatch Group, Lindt & Spruengli N, BB Biotech, Lindt & Spruengli and Temenos Group ended higher by 1.3 to 2%.

-Adecco ended more than 6% down.
-Georg Fischer, Tecan Group, SIG Combibloc, Swatch Group and Barry Callebaut shed 1.7 to 2.4%.
+Zur Rose declined nearly 7%, SIG Combibloc shed 5.8% and Swiss Prime Site ended lower by 1.5%.

-In news about Coronavirus, Switzerland reported 44,842 new cases on Thursday for the previous 24-hour period.
-According to federal health officials, the latest wave of infections has not yet peaked.
-"It would be too risky to suspend the curbs now," Patrick Mathys of the Federal Office of Public Health said on January 25.
+According to the results of a quarterly survey by the State Secretariat for Economic Affairs or SECO, Switzerland's consumer confidence weakened in the backdrop of less positive economic outlook and rising inflationary pressures.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!